 Swimming with Whales in Ha’apai

 Ha’apai is an island group covering a huge area and including 62 islands.
-Out of this vast region, there are only a handful of whale operators with small boats, promising an uncrowded swimming experience for both you and the whales.
-The whale swimming operators listed below all have certified whale tour skippers to ensure an ethical experience with the whales.
-Learn more about whale swimming in Tonga in The Guide to Whale Swimming in Tonga.
-Plus, learn more about visiting Ha’apai in The Complete Guide to Ha’apai.
+Out of this vast region, there are only a handful of whale operators with small boats, promising an uncrowded swimming experience for you and the whales.
+What’s more, the surrounding lagoons make Ha’apai’s waters much more sheltered than elsewhere in Tonga, allowing for a more comfortable whale swimming experience – see The Best Place to Swim with Whales in Tonga for more reasons to whale swim in Ha’apai.

-3. Matafonua Lodge & Sandy Beach Resort
+5. Matafonua Lodge and Sandy Beach Resort

 Matafonua Lodge and its sister resort Sandy Beach Resort on Foa Island run whale swimming tours with pick-ups from both resorts.
 The resorts run small-boat whale swimming and watching tours with certified skippers.
 They take safety very seriously with all the necessary safety equipment on board, as well as an eco-friendly approach to the whales following guidelines set by the Tongan government.
 The full-day experience includes a picnic lunch, which is enjoyed on board or on a beach depending on how successful the whale swim has been and what guests prefer.
 Bottled water, tea and coffee are also provided.

-5. Serenity Beaches Resort
+6. Serenity Beaches Resort